erickthered/cmsjs/README.md

 **Contributors**

 * [Erick Rojas](http://www.github.com/erickthered/)
+* [Joseph Myers](http://www.myersdaily.org/joseph/) CmsJS uses his md5() function

 # Current Status

-Current version is 0.0.x, it's currently a proof of concept of the system architecture.
+Current version is 0.0.x, it's currently a proof of concept of the system's architecture.

 Although it provides means to retrieve, insert, update and delete articles, it doesn't have any sort of security mechanism.